 would be constrained by something other than itself.

-Two big problems with voluntarisim: (Just standardly raised)
+Three big problems with voluntarism: (Just standardly raised)

 wants to say that "God is good" and mean something by it.
 But if